-On 12 March 2014, South Africa's parliament passed "the Mineral and Petroleum Resources Development Amendment Bill" ("MPRD Bill") which amends the Mineral and Petroleum Resources Development Act (28 of 2002), South Africa's main petroleum law.
-This bill has been approved by the National Council of Provinces ("NCOP").
-The Bill still needs to be sent to President's office for signing.
-Once it has been signed, a date for the commencement of the amendments will be published in the Government Gazette.
-Among the proposed changes, the law gives the state a free carried interest of 20% in new gas and oil exploration and production ventures.
+On 12 March 2014, South Africa's parliament approved the MPRDA Bill which amends the Mineral and Petroleum Resources Development Act (28 of 2002), South Africa's main petroleum law.
+Among the proposed changes, the law provides the state with a free carried interest of 20% in all new gas and oil exploration and production ventures.
 In addition to this 20% free carried interest, the government introduced a new clause entitling it to further participation in the form of an acquisition at an agreed price or production sharing agreements.
-No percentage limit on this entitlement has been stated in the amendments. .The MPRD Bill stipulates that regulations must be promulgated to give effect to these provisions.
-The Department of Mineral Resources ("DMR") is in the process of formulating regulations, which are likely to limit the time and manner in which the Government will be entitled acquire further participating interests in petroleum operations.
-The interpretation and implementation of this bill might impact on the Group's ability to successfully farm-out its South African interest which may have a material adverse effect on the Group's business, prospects, financial condition and results of operations.
+No percentage limit on this entitlement has been stated in the amendments.
+The MPRDA Bill only provides a framework and regulations must be promulgated to give effect to it.
+In Q2 2014, the new Minister of Mineral Resources requested the President to delay the signature of the MPRDA Bill in order to give him time to investigate the matter.
+In January 2015, the President has referred the MPRDA Bill back to the National Assembly for reconsideration.
+The terms of the reconsidered bill might impact on the Group's ability to successfully farm-out its South African interest which may have a material adverse effect on the Group's business, prospects, financial condition and results of operations.